Good Loyal Thots

 "Good Loyal Thots" (stylized in all caps) is the debut single by American rapper and singer Odetari.
-A fast-paced EDM song with Jersey club influences, it was self-released on March 15, 2023 and later released through Artist Partner Group.

-Soon after the song's release, it became popular on TikTok.
-It later peaked at number eight on Billboards Hot Dance/Electronic Songs chart and was certified platinum by the Recording Industry Association of America (RIAA).
+A fast-paced EDM song with Jersey club influences, it was self-released on March 15, 2023, and later rereleased through Artist Partner Group.
+Soon after "Good Loyal Thots"'s release, it became popular on TikTok.
+It later peaked at number eight on Billboards Hot Dance/Electronic Songs chart and number twenty-nine on the New Zealand Hot Singles chart.
+Additionally, it was certified platinum by the Recording Industry Association of America (RIAA) and gold by Pro-Música Brasil and Music Canada.

-Composition and lyrics
+Background and composition

-Odetari has stated that the "playboy" lyrics of "Good Loyal Thots" were written about falsely trying to appear aloof in the face of a heartbreak.
+Odetari has stated that the "playboy" lyrics of "Good Loyal Thots" were written about falsely trying to appear aloof in the face of heartbreak.
 The fast-paced song features Jersey club influences.
-Ethan Shanfeld of Variety described "Good Loyal Thots" as a "club jam" with "a certain braggadocious disaffectation".
+Ethan Shanfeld of Variety described "Good Loyal Thots" as a "club jam" with "a certain braggadocious disaffectation", while Billboard's Katie Bain wrote that the song's production was "like getting stoned in space".
 Craig Lindsey of Chron referred to the song's title as "vulgar" and "eye-catching".
-For Billboard, Katie Bain wrote that its production "sounds like getting stoned in space".

-Reception

-Critical reception
+Release and reception

-Jon Caramanica included "Good Loyal Thots" as an honorable mention on his list of the best songs of 2023 for The New York Times.
+"Good Loyal Thots" was self-released on March 15, 2023.
+It would later go viral on TikTok.
+Jon Caramanica of The New York Times included "Good Loyal Thots" as an honorable mention on his list of the best songs of 2023.

-Commercial performance

 The song became Odetari's first song to find popularity on TikTok, having been used in ten thousand videos on the platform within a day of its release.
-"Good Loyal Thots" peaked at number eight on Billboards Hot Dance/Electronic Songs and charted at number 16 on the chart's year-end edition in 2023.
-It was also certified gold by the Recording Industry Association of America (RIAA) in 2024.
+It peaked at number eight on Billboards Hot Dance/Electronic Songs and charted at number sixteen on the chart's year-end edition in 2023.
+It also peaked at number twenty-nine on the New Zealand Hot Singles chart.
+It was also certified gold by the Recording Industry Association of America (RIAA) in 2024, before being certified platinum later in 2025.
+It was also certified gold by Pro-Música Brasil and Music Canada.